-The North Central Arizona Water Supply System (NCAWSS) Report of Findings is a regional water supply project that takes a look at various options for transporting water from Lake Powell western Navajo communities and Hopi reservations.
+The North Central Arizona Water Supply System (NCAWSS)131 Report of Findings is a regional water supply project that takes a look at various options for transporting water from Lake Powell western Navajo communities and Hopi reservations.
 The Appraisal Study included: 1) an identification of the current water supplies and demands, 2) an evaluation of whether or not there may be unmet municipal water demands on the Coconino Plateau through the year 2050, 3) a determination of whether or not there is at least one regional alternative to meet the future demand, and 4) a determination of whether or not there is a federal objective in which there is at least one regional alternative that can be recommended to be carried forward into Feasibility Study.
 The NCAWSS has a Technical Advisory Council (TAC) consists of various stakeholders from the Navajo Nation, Hopi Tribe, City of Page, City of Flagstaff, and other non-Indian communities.
-BOR completed and released the Report of Findings for the Appraisal Study in October 2006.
+Bureau of Reclamation (BOR) completed and released the Report of Findings for the Appraisal Study in October 2006.
 The Report of Findings for this Study concluded that by the year 2050: 1) There will be an unmet water demand of more than 24,700 acre-feet of water annually for the Indian and non-Indian communities on the Coconino Plateau.
-2) There is at least one alternative that exists to meet the projected unmet municipal water demands on the Coconino Plateau (the Study identified at least four); and 3) There is a federal objective to warrant going to the next phase, which is a Feasibility Study.
+2) There is at least one alternative that exists to meet the projected unmet municipal water demands on the

-&lt;sup>110 The NCAWSS group falls under the Coconino Plateau Water Advisory Council (CPWAC) is an organization consisting of 28 federal, tribal, state and local government entities with land and water use management responsibilities, as well as public and private interests.
+131 The NCAWSS group falls under the Coconino Plateau Water Advisory Council (CPWAC) is an organization consisting of 28 federal, tribal, state and local government entities with land and water use management responsibilities, as well as public and private interests.
 The CPWAC was established in 2000 to facilitate and implement sound water resource management and conservation strategies on the Coconino Plateau in Northern Arizona.
 Since 2000, numerous studies have been completed by or at the request of the CPWAC working in concert with the U.S. Bureau of Reclamation (BOR) and the Arizona Department of Water Resources (ADWR).
 One such study that has been completed is the North Central Arizona Water Supply Appraisal Study (Appraisal Study).